Day 1: Welcome to Adelaar!

 Day 8: North Komodo National Park – Gili Lawa Laut & Gili Lawa Darat (3-4 dives)

-We’ve saved the best for last!
 We spend the morning diving around the northern boundary of the park off the islands of Gili Lawa Laut and Gili Lawa Darat.
 Then, we say goodbye to Komodo National Park and start our westward journey back towards Bali.
 We stop for the night in Banta Island, just outside the park boundary, and prepare for our last night dive.

 Day 9: Sangeang volcano, Sumbawa (3 dives)